realAngryAnalytics/irisClassificationMLOps/docs/github_action.md

 The logged pipeline outputs will be displayed in the run output.
 ![action complete logs](/docs/images/action_run_detail_2_image.PNG)

-When it is complete, the status wil show green.
+When it is complete, the status will show green.
 ![acton complete](/docs/images/action_run_complete_image.PNG)

+### Conclusion
+That is it.
+Now your training process is fully automated based on code check in.